adaptiverecognition/ldap4j/EXTERNAL-ISSUES.md

 Auto read is broken.
 `SimpleChannelInboundHandler.channelRead0()` gets called without a matching `Channel.read()` call.
-There's no way to limit how much Netty will read ahead.
+There's no way to limit how much Netty will read ahead if you leave the worker thread.
 Transports:
 - Epoll.